NathanVuong/Luigi-s-Mansion/docs/status.md

 Our main algorithm to train an agent to play Super Mario Bros is Deep Q-Learning (DQN), which is Q-Learning with a neural network to approximate the optimal action-value function.
 This function, Q(s, a), represents the expected cumulative reward when taking an action a in state s and following the optimal policy after.
 (Luu)

-Optimal Policy Equation: $$π^*(s)=argamax​Q*(s,a)$$ The optimal policy π* is a function that maps each state to the action that results in the highest Q-value.
+Optimal Policy Equation: $$π^*(s)=argamax​Q^*(s,a)$$

+The optimal policy π* is a function that maps each state to the action that results in the highest Q-value.

 In DQN, the agent maintains a Q-table, which maps state-action pairs to expected future rewards.
 The Bellman Equation for Q-learning is used to update these values:

 $$Q(s, a) ← Q(s, a) + α [r + γ max_{a'} Q(s’, a’) - Q(s, a)]$$

 r: immediate reward received after taking action a in state s